max-devjs/topics/readme.md

-## topics
+## Topics

 In this repository are open sourced my bookmarks (almost all of them, with some extra stuff) for my [xxx-days-of-code](https://github.com/max-devjs/xxx-days-of-code) journey (right, I have six months of pushes to do), divided by topics.

 Note:

     - topic:  a single collection of bookmarks for a specific ... topic
     - topics: set of ... topics